upcecconnect/wordpress-woocommerce-8.3eu/README.md

-# eCommerceConnect plugin for WordPress (WooCommerce versions >= 8.3 with block support)
+# eCommerceConnect plugin for WordPress (WooCommerce versions >= 8.3 with blocks support)

 ## Dependencies
 - Requires WordPress at least: 6.3